Stuart McCall today put pen to paper on a new City deal and declared: All my managerial ambition lies here.

 He signed on for another two years – and then set that as a realistic deadline to bring Championship football back to Valley Parade.

 McCall said: “I know Julian Rhodes talked earlier in the season about back-to-back promotions.
-For me, by the end of the contract I’ll have been here four years and I would hope we can reach the Championship by then.
+For me, by the end of the contract I’ll have been here four years and I would hope we can reach the

 “I want to manage in the Championship but I’d rather do it here in a couple of seasons than somewhere else now.
 I’m showing loyalty because I want to be here.